viperproject/silicon/src/main/scala/dependencyAnalysis/README.md

   - Returns all dependents of assumptions on line 14.
 - `hasDep 64 66 71`
   - Returns true iff there is any dependency between any two queried lines and false otherwise.
-- `cov`
-  - Prints proof coverage and uncovered nodes of each method.
-- `cov perm5`
-  - Prints proof coverage and uncovered nodes of method `perm5`.
-- `covL perm5 71`
-  - Prints proof coverage (and uncovered nodes) of assertions on line 71 in method `perm5`.
 - `prune 66 71`
   - Exports the program pruned with respect to lines 66 and 71.
   - exportFileName: path and file name for the pruned program (e.g. `prunedPrograms/test.vpr`